tochman/the_blue_print/chapters/07-6-provider-patterns.md

 Well-designed provider patterns form the foundational infrastructure of scalable React applications.
 They provide dependency injection, state management, and service coordination while maintaining clear separation of concerns.
 Advanced provider architectures can eliminate the need for external state management libraries in many application scenarios.
 :::

-## Hierarchical Provider Composition Strategies
+## Hierarchical provider composition strategies

 Complex applications benefit from hierarchical provider structures that enable granular control over dependencies and state scope.
 This architectural pattern allows different application sections to access distinct sets of services and state management capabilities.